usnistgov/5G-NR-LTE-Sidelink-Capacity-Estimator/README.md

 The tool provides side-by-side chart plotting between NR and LTE sidelink capacities for easy comparison.
 Data and generated charts can be exported to be used outside the tool.

-In the current release, the tool applies to the public safety band, Band 14/n14 (the 700 MHz frequency band).
+In the current release, the tool applies to 10 MHz bands plus numerology 0 and 1 in case of 5G NR.
+One example is the public safety band, Band 14/n14 (the 700 MHz frequency band).

 # Installation Instructions